openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``POST  /volumes/{volume_id}/action`` (os-retype)
        | The ability to make these API calls is governed by other policies.
      - volume:multiattach
-     - rule:admin_or_owner
      - no
-     - yes
-     - yes
-     - no
-     - yes
      - yes
      - yes